guildai/guild.ai/pages/reference/user-config.md

     ...
 ```

-Refer to [Remotes](remotes.md) for details on configuring remote
+Refer to [Remotes Reference](remotes.md) for details on configuring
-types.
+remote types.